yomguy/DeeFuzzer/README.rst

 News
 ====

+0.7.1

+ * Bugfix release
+ * Fix no metadata for stream-m relaying

 0.7

  * **Huge** refactoring which should be compatible with old setups, but before updating **please read** the `updated example <https://github.com/yomguy/DeeFuzzer/blob/dev/example/deefuzzer_doc.xml>`_ and the following news.